Elasticsearch Integration

 class TypedValueElasticsearchMappingContext : SimpleElasticsearchMappingContext()Features

-- Automatically detects TypedValue fields
+- Automatically detects TypedValue fields through dynamic property inspection

-- Resolves generic type parameters at compile time
+- Resolves generic type parameters at runtime

 - Supports